-There have been several studies that have attempted to reduce electricity usage or develop more environmentally friendly, energy-efficient devices.
-For instance, it was found that by replacing compact fluorescent lamps (CFL) with light-emitting diodes (LED), a 33-35% reduction in lighting energy expenditure can be seen.
-A further reduction of 13-15% can be seen if smart LEDs were used instead of LEDs (Moadab et al, 2021).
+There have been several studies that have attempted to reduce electricity usage or develop more environmentally friendly, energy efficient devices.
+For instance, it was found that by replacing compact fluorescent lamps (CFL) with light emitting diodes (LED), a 33-35% reduction in lighting energy expenditure can be seen.
+A further reduction of 13-15% can be seen if smart-LEDs were used instead of LEDs (Moadab et al., 2021).
 The reduction in electric lighting energy usage can lead to a decrease in carbon emissions.
 Several studies have also made improvements to heating, ventilation, and air conditioning systems (HVAC).
-One such instance is the use of the Berkley Retrofitted and Inexpensive HVAC Testbed for Energy Efficiency (BRITE) on the Berkeley campus, which adjusts depending on the temperature to prevent a room from overcooling.
-BRITE was found to be 30-70% more energy efficient compared to two-position control, another way HVAC is controlled (Aswani et al, 2011).
+One such instance is the use of the Berkley Retrofitted and Inexpensive HVAC Testbed for Energy Efficiency (BRITE) on the Berkeley campus, which adjusts depending on temperature to prevent a room from overcooling.
+BRITE was found to be 30-70% more energy efficient compared to two-position control, another way HVAC is controlled (Aswani et al., 2011).
 Another example can be seen in the development of solar-powered air conditioners.
 Solar-powered air conditioners rely on solar energy, which does not result in the production of carbon dioxide.
-In addition, solar-powered air conditioners are more energy efficient than conventional air conditioners, providing an incentive for their use (Zheng et al, 2018).
+In addition, solar-powered air conditioners are more energy efficient than conventional air conditioners, providing an incentive for its use (Zheng et al., 2018).
 The development of environmentally friendly devices and the illustration that they work demonstrate that there is great potential in reducing the amount of electricity consumed.

-While studies testing electricity depletion and behavior have been done, there are few instances where the impact of energy-efficient behavior reminders on electricity consumption was investigated in a high school setting.
+While studies testing electricity depletion and behavior have been done, there are few instances where the impact of energy efficient behavior reminders on electricity consumption was investigated in a high school setting.
 Several studies have observed how habits such as turning off appliances (G. Kavulya, B. Becerik-Gerber, 2012) or one's political ideology (Gromet et al., 2013) have influenced electricity conservation, but these were often done in offices or residential buildings and were not explored in a New York City public high school.
-By investigating this context, the study seeks to fill a critical gap in the research done on electricity consumption in school settings, exploring whether behavior reminders can be effectively tailored and implemented in educational institutions to promote energy conservation.
-The unique aspect of this study is its focus on the effectiveness of behavior reminders in a high school setting, particularly within a New York City public high school.
-This focus on a high school environment, which differs significantly from typical study settings, underscores the importance of understanding how energy-saving interventions might need to be adapted for different institutional contexts.
-Furthermore, the study's use of real-time data collected over days, weeks, or even months provides a more accurate and credible assessment of electricity consumption compared to traditional methods that rely solely on monthly electricity bills.
+This makes it important that a New York City public high school is investigated to determine whether or not a public high school setting needs to be viewed and regarded in a different light.